Adsorption-induced surface normal relaxation of a solid adsorbent: Conclusions

 \section{Conclusions}

-In the present paper, we have investigated the problem of adsorption of a gas on the surface of a solid deformable adsorbent with regard for thermal fluctuations and analyzed the influence of thermal fluctuations on the displacement of the adsorbent surface and, hence, on the amount of adsorbed substance.
-We have derived the explicit expressions for the mean transitions times between stable states of the bimodal system and investigated the dependence of these times on the values of the coupling parameter and the gas concentration. \looseness=-1
+In the present paper, we have investigated the problem of adsorption of a gas on the flat surface of a solid deformable nonporous adsorbent with regard for thermal fluctuations and analyzed the effect of thermal fluctuations on the normal displacement of the adsorbent surface and, hence, on the amount of adsorbed substance.
+We have derived explicit expressions for the mean transitions times between stable states of the bimodal system and investigated the dependence of these times on the values of the coupling parameter and the gas concentration.

-According to the established results, the behavior of the system under study is most interesting in the case where the system is bistable.
-For the bistability of the system, the coupling parameter must exceed the critical value.
+According to the established results, the behavior of the system under study is most interesting for the case where the system is bistable.
+For the bistability of a system, the coupling parameter must exceed the threshold value.
 Thus, first of all, the value of the coupling parameter for the investigated adsorbent--adsorbate system should be calculated.
 However, this requires an additional information because the coupling parameter is expressed in terms of the phenomenological constant adsorption-induced force $\chi$.
-Nevertheless, this unknown force (and, hence, the coupling parameter) can be expressed in terms of the change in the first interplanar spacing $x_{max}$ in the case of the total monolayer coverage of the adsorbent surface by adparticles: \looseness=-2
+Nevertheless, this unknown force (and, hence, the coupling parameter) can be expressed in terms of the maximum change in the first interplanar spacing $x_{\textrm{max}}$ in the case of the total monolayer coverage of the adsorbent surface by adparticles:

-Having the experimental value of $x_{max}$ for the adsorbent--adsorbate system measured with proper accuracy, the value of the coupling parameter is easily calculated by using the second relation in (64).
-Given a base of experimental data for $x_{max}$ for various adsorbent--adsorbate systems, one can select systems for which effects caused by the adsorption-induced deformation of the adsorbent are possible. \looseness=-1
+Having the experimental value of $x_{\textrm{max}}$ for such an adsorbent--adsorbate system measured with proper accuracy, the value of the coupling parameter is easily calculated by using the second relation in (\ref{64}).
+Given a base of experimental data (lacking at present) for $x_{\textrm{max}}$ for various adsorbent--adsorbate systems, one can select systems for which the established effects of bistability of the system caused by the adsorption-induced deformation of the adsorbent are possible.

+Since the coupling parameter is proportion to $x^2_{\textrm{max}}$ (\ref{64}), experiments with solid nonporous adsorbents with flat surface should be performed for materials with a considerable value of the adsorption-induced normal displacement of the surface.